-See your chassis manual for instructions on activating, operating, and canceling hazard warning flashers.
+Refer to the chassis manual provided in your InfoCase for instructions on activating, operating, and canceling hazard warning flashers.

 MIRRORS - POWER SIDEVIEW EXTERIOR

 Always adjust mirrors for maximum rear visibility before traveling.
 Make sure the seat is adjusted for proper vehicle control and that you are sitting back squarely into the seat.